John A. Gibney Jr.: Federal judicial service

 On September 30, 2009, Virginia Senators Jim Webb and Mark Warner recommended Gibney for a seat on the United States District Court for the Eastern District of Virginia.
 On April 14, 2010, President Obama nominated Gibney to the seat that had been created by the retirement of Judge Robert E. Payne, who assumed senior status in May 2007.
-Gibney's nomination was approved by the Senate on December 16, 2010, during the lame duck session of the 111th Congress.
+The United States Senate confirmed Gibney's nomination on December 16, 2010 by a voice vote, during the lame duck session of the 111th Congress.
 He received his commission on December 17, 2010.
 He assumed senior status on November 1, 2021.